Last Update: February 2022 * affiliate links disclaimer

 Skywalk Chiang Khan

-Another spectacular viewpoint about 20 km to the West of Chiang Khan where the Mekong river flows into Thailand from Laos and merges with the Huang river.
-This huge installation consists of two sky bridges, three 80 meter high glass platforms and a 19 meter high Buddha statue.
+Another spectacular viewpoint about 20 km West of Chiang Khan where the Mekong flows into Thailand from Laos and merges with the Huang river.
+This huge installation consists of two sky bridges, three glass platforms towering 80 meters above the landscape and a 19 meters high Buddha statue.
 It offers fantastic views of the landscape and the river’s duo-tone caused by the coalescence.
 Note that the shuttle bus from the parking charges THB25 per person and the rental fee for special shoes is THB30 for a pair.

 Tai Dam village